calimero-archive/docs/docs/getting_started/bridge_console.md

 ### Cross shard connector regex rules

-Unlike FT and NFT connectors, cross shard connectors have the **No allow** regex rule and **No deny XSC** regex rule.
-The **No deny XSC** regex rule allows Cross shard transactions for all accounts except those that match a specific regular expression pattern while the **No allow** regex rule grants permission for specific accounts to perform Cross shard transactions.
+Unlike FT and NFT connectors, cross-shard connectors have the **No allow** regex rule and **No deny XSC** regex rule.
+The **No deny XSC** regex rule allows cross-shard transactions for all accounts except those that match a specific regular expression pattern while the **No allow** regex rule grants permission for specific accounts to perform cross-shard transactions.
 For example:

-- You can add an allow rule for the Cross shard connector using the regex .* (allowing anyone to bridge).
+- You can add an allow rule for the cross-shard connector using the regex .* (allowing anyone to bridge).

 ![](../../static/img/xsc-regex-allow.png)